 - For central heating and air conditioning systems, use only synthetic filters made from materials such as polyester, polyolefin and other organic polymers.

-- Be cautious about using products and combustion appliances that can release formaldehyde.
+- Be cautious about using products and sources of combustion pollutants (including cooking) that can release formaldehyde.

 - Gas or wood-burning stoves and kerosene heaters can emit formaldehyde; exhaust these directly to the outdoors and have them checked annually by a licensed HVAC professional to assure they are not leaking into indoor air.

 - Permanent press clothing, linens, and other textiles ("iron-free", "durable press", or "easy care finish") may be treated with a chemical that includes formaldehyde.
-Washing these before using removes most of the formaldehyde.
+Washing these before use removes most of the formaldehyde.

-- Do not smoke tobacco, marijuana or e-cigarettes in the house.
+- Do not smoke tobacco, marijuana or e-cigarettes indoors.

 - Common brands of glue products, caulks, adhesives, window glazing, latex paints and sealants contain formaldehyde.
-A list of known products containing formaldehyde is published by the U.S. Department of Health and Human Services.
-Ensure good ventilation when using indoors.
+Ensure good ventilation when using these products indoors.

 - Beware of personal care products, including cosmetics, soaps, shampoos, and body washes, that contain preservatives which release formaldehyde into the air.
 Check product labels for these compounds which can release formaldehyde: